skip to content

 What should I write for my research proposal?

+After some reading and thinking you should be able to write your research proposal.
 For the MPhil application, the research proposal should be approximately 250 words in length, not including the bibliography.
 You should structure it as continuous prose, using headings if you wish.
 You should cover the following items:

 • Background.
 Introduce the general field within which your work will be situated, and describe some existing work/findings in this area.
 Finish by noting relevant lacunae or problems with existing research that can be used to motivate your own work.